Sarvesh-shinde/Recipe/README.md

-# Recipe Hub
+# CookCanvas

-Recipe Hub is a platform where users can create an account, upload their unique recipes with images, and explore recipes shared by others.
+CookCanvas is a platform where users can create an account, upload their unique recipes with images, and explore recipes shared by others.
 It offers a well-structured design with different sections for easy navigation.

 ## Features
 - **User Authentication**: Secure login and signup system.